What is Debit Credit Analysis?

 On the liability side of the balance sheet, a debit entry decreases the balance while a credit entry increases the balance.
 For example, if the company takes a loan of $200,000 to purchase a factory, the transaction will be credited in the long-term debt section, which increases the liabilities account balance.
 The transaction will also be debited in the cash-on-hand, which increases the asset balance.
 The debit and credit transactions will balance the equation.

 Most of the time, transactions on the balance sheet correspond to items on the income statement.
 Therefore, understanding how each transaction impacts the balance sheet can help you determine whether to credit or debit the transaction in the income statement.

 For example, a company gives a salary of $10,000 to its employees.
 The transaction is credited in the balance sheet to reduce the cash balance on the asset side of the balance sheet.
 The credit transaction on the balance sheet should include a corresponding debit entry of $10,000 to the salary expense on the income statement.

 Similarly, when the company sells an item worth $500, the transaction is debited in the company’s cash account on the balance sheet.
 A corresponding credit entry of $500 is made on the company’s revenues on the income statement.

 Thank you for reading CFI’s guide to Debit Credit Analysis.
-CFI is the official provider of the global Certified Banking & Credit Analyst (CBCA)™ certification program, designed to help anyone become a world-class financial analyst.
+CFI is the official provider of the global Commercial Banking & Credit Analyst (CBCA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional CFI resources below will be useful: